mulka/ploverwiki/Stenography-Primer.md

 ##### Stenography is chorded data entry, using multiple fingers

-However, Plover—and other steno systems—use keyboard "chords" to type syllables, words, or entire phrases.
+However, Plover, and other steno systems, use keyboard "chords" to type syllables, words, or entire phrases.
+You press keys, and lift off, rather than pressing down individual keys one after the other.

-> When your fingers are in position, press them all down together, and release them.
+> "When your fingers are in position, press them all down together, and release them.
 Out comes the word 'tap'!
 You've just tapped your first word in steno!
 Notice that it doesn't really matter that all the keys go down absolutely simultaneously.
-The only thing Plover cares about is that there's one moment in time when all three keys are down together.
+The only thing Plover cares about is that there's one moment in time when all three keys are down together."

 (From [Learn Plover!](https://sites.google.com/site/ploverdoc/lesson-1-fingers-and-keys))